Locations:

 Let’s learn how to sniff out the clues with urologist Petar Bajic, MD.

 Most urine odor can be explained simply by diet, vitamins, medications and hydration levels.
-But sometimes, that malodorous stream serves as a warning sign of an underlying health issue that deserves attention, notes Dr. Bajic.
+But sometimes, that malodorous stream serves as a warning sign of an underlying medical issue that deserves attention, notes Dr. Bajic.

 Pee that smells like ammonia